 Bringing Your New Puppy Home

-The puppy bed and toys have been purchased, you’ve planned out the best puppy diet and bought nice bowls.
-You’ve put a crate put in the bedroom, bought a matching harness and leash and your custom tags just arrived.
+You’ve bought your puppy a bed and toys.
+You’ve planned out the best puppy diet and bought nice bowls.
+You’ve put a crate put in the bedroom.
+You’ve bought a matching harness and leash … and your custom tags just arrived.
 YAY!

 The 20 Minute Rule

 Here it is, as simple as simple gets.
-If your puppy ate, drank or is walking around in your home, take her outside every twenty minutes.
+If your puppy ate, drank or is walking around in your home, take her outside every 20 minutes.

-If your puppy is playing, running around, chewing on a bone, within 20 minutes take your puppy outside.
-Any time your puppy is active, every 20 minutes, go outside.
+If your puppy is playing, running around, chewing on a bone, take her outside every 20 minutes.

 When does this rule not apply?
 If your puppy is sleeping.

-As your puppy ages, if you’ve been super consistent and vigilante, you won’t have to take her out as often.
+As your puppy ages, if you’ve been super consistent and vigilant, you won’t have to take her out as often.

 Potty Training A Puppy: Day Vs Night